imp-wq/Notes_Company/RUST/note/RUST.md

 * release: `cargo build --release`, compile with optimizations, create in `target/release`.
 * run: `cargo run`.
 * check: `cargo check`, quickly checks code to make sure it compiles but doesn't produce a executable.
+* doc: `cargo doc --open`, will build documentation provided by all of dependencies locally.

 ## guess game